stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/installation.md

 ![image](./images/to_sub_installation_wait.png)

-* Once the installation is completed we will click on `Workloads`, followed by `Pods` from the side menu
+* Once the installation is complete click on `Workloads`, followed by `Pods` from the side menu

 ![image](./images/to_sub_installation_successful.png)